This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nausea medicine may help calm your stomach and prevent vomiting.

-- Drink plenty of liquids.
-Your healthcare provider may tell you to drink at least 8 to 12 (eight-ounce) cups of liquids each day.
-This helps flush out the ureteral stones when you urinate.
+- Drink more liquids.
+Your healthcare provider may tell you to drink at least 8 to 12 (eight-ounce) cups of liquid each day.
+This helps flush out the stones when you urinate.
 Water is the best liquid to drink.
+Your urine will be clear (not yellow) if you are drinking enough liquid.

 - Ask your healthcare provider about any nutrition changes you need to make.
-You may need to limit certain foods such as foods high in sodium (salt), certain protein foods, or foods high in oxalate.
+You may need to limit certain foods, such as foods high in sodium (salt) or protein.
+You may need to limit leafy green vegetables, carbonated drinks, or beer.
+These changes will depend on the kind of stones you have.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.